w4bo/AA2425-unibo-mldm/slides/02-businessunderstanding.md

   - Does the business already use data mining?
 1. Check on the status of the data mining project within the business group
   - Has the effort been approved, or does data mining need to be "advertised" as a key technology for the business group?
-1. If necessary, prepare informational presentations on data mining to your organization
+1. If necessary, prepare informational presentations on data mining for your organization

 *Describe Current Solution*